chilts/deployer/ReadMe.md

 14. creates an Nginx file to be able to proxy through:
   (a) for CertBot
   (b) with a Cloudflare Origin Certificate
+  (c) using the Tailscale Authentication for Nginx mod
 15. runs CertBot if asked for

 Note: deployer.pl will add the following ENV VARS where needed without them